mkarner07/mkarner07.github.io/_posts/2023-11-06-The-Total-Recall-Productivity-Method.md

 > The human brain is very good at having ideas, but terrible at keeping them.
 >

 This can easily result in important information slipping your mind.
 I, for one, experienced this firsthand.
 This is why, in my humble opinion, a knowledge management system must be the core of a good productity system - TORP does that.
 The core of TORP in OneNote is a section called “PARA Onepager”.
-It is one page with a bunch of links to all your Projects, Areas, Ressources and Archives relevant to you.
+It is one page with a bunch of links to all your Projects, Areas, Resources and Archives relevant to you.

 Why is it a Onepager?